Giuliano de Paula: Zenit Saint Petersburg

 On 21 July 2016, Giuliano was sold to the Russian club Zenit Saint Petersburg for €7 million.
 He was officially announced by his new club five days later, signing a four-year contract.

 Giuliano made his debut for the club on 12 August 2016; after replacing Domenico Criscito at half-time, he scored his side's first through a penalty kick in a 3–2 home win over FC Rostov.
 He soon became a key unit at the Russian club, netting 17 goals across all competitions during the season, which included eight goals in just eight matches during the 2016–17 UEFA Europa League, where he finished as top scorer.

 Fenerbahçe

-On 12 August 2017, Turkish club Fenerbahçe announced Giuliano on a four-year contract.
+On 12 August 2017, Turkish club Fenerbahçe announced the signing of Giuliano on a four-year contract.
 He scored a career-best 14 league goals with the club during his first season, with his side finishing second.

 Al Nassr

 On 20 August 2018, Fenerbahçe announced the transfer of Giuliano to Saudi club Al Nassr for €10.5 million.
 He was an undisputed starter during his two-year spell in Saudi Arabia, netting eight goals in the 2019 AFC Champions League.

 Giuliano left Al Nassr on 29 September 2020, after having unpaid wages.